emaphp/backbone.tango/README.md

 <br/>
 **View options**

- * position: Determines in which place notifications are shown.
-Values: 'top-right', 'top-left', 'bottom-right', 'bottom-left', 'top-center', 'bottom-center', 'top-full-width', 'bottom-full-width' (default: 'top-right').
+ * position: Determines the place in which notifications are shown.
+Values accepted: 'top-right', 'top-left', 'bottom-right', 'bottom-left', 'top-center', 'bottom-center', 'top-full-width', 'bottom-full-width' (default: 'top-right').
  * timeout: The amount of time (in milliseconds) a notification remains visible (default: 5000).
  * newestOnTop: Determines if new notifications are rendered on top of old ones (default: true).
  * type: Notification type.
-Values: 'info', 'success', 'error', 'warning' (default: *undefined*).
+Values: 'info', 'success', 'error', 'warning', 'loader' (default: *undefined*).
  * template: The function used to generate a notification view (default: *undefined*, when no template is found then a default one is used).
  * templateFn: A function that receives a list of options and returns a template function.
 It has priority over the *template* option (default: *undefined*).
- * render: Determines if view is renderer automatically after creation (default: true).
+ * render: Determines if the notification is renderer automatically after creation (default: true).
+ * overlay: When true, an overlay is appended before showing the notification (Default: *false*).
+ * clear: When true, all notifications are removed except for the current one (Default: *false*).
+ * viewClass: The default view class (Default: *Backbone.Tango.View*).

 <br/>
-**Presentation options**
+**Style options**

  * cssClass: A CSS class used for all notification views.
 When a notification defines a *type* it will also be used to generate an additional class ("tango-success", "tango-warning", etc) (default: *'tango'*).
  * showMethod: The jQuery method used to show the current view (default: *'fadeIn'*).